lfai/security-and-compliance/subgroups/use-cases-and-threat-models/README.md

 E.g.: "Attacker ('the who') tampers ('malicious action') with REST service parameters ('technical component') to view ('the reason') unauthorised customer data ('the resource')"

+### Process to follow

+1. Generate threats (supply the guidance above for reference)
+2. Ensure threats are written following the structure above (amend any that aren't)
+3. Convert/Map threat statements to NIST 800-30 taxonomy (threat source, threat event, and adverse impact)
+4. Map to CAPEC & CWE
+5. Map to Controls (NIST 800-53 and CSA AICM)

 ### Current Work

 We have threat modelled the use case "AI Assistant Code Generator" (based on using a code-generating AI assistant as a plugin in IDE).